cohenoa33/appointments/README.md

 - Users must be authorized to access the web application.

 - Users can view a table of appointments that needs preparation.

-- Users can add notes and appointments.
+- Users can add notes and update the data.

-- Users can search for an appointment by doctor, patient, notes, address.
+- Users can search for an appointment by a doctor, patient, notes, address.

-- Users can view all appointments, sort data and insurance approvle.
+- Users can sort the appointments by date, names, or the status of the insurance approval.